[QODBC-Desktop] QODBC Setup Options - QODBC For QuickBooks Enterprise Users

 QODBC Advanced Setup

-The selected defaults in the Advanced settings should apply to most users and normally don't need not be changed.
+The selected defaults in the Advanced settings should apply to most users and normally don't need to be changed.

 Maximum Field Name Length: is set to the QuickBooks limitation but certain applications like Delphi can not handle this limit and must be set accordingly.